OswinLosper/oswin-losper-blog/content/pages/index.md

       hanging out with friends and do some gaming.
     actions:
       - type: Button
-        label: Want to read more
+        label: WANT TO KNOW MORE?
         altText: ''
         url: /
         showIcon: false